 2. Sugar

 White, brown, or demerara sugar is vigorously whisked together with the initial espresso to create the sweet, creamy foam.
-The amount of sugar used is typically around 2-4 tablespoons per serving.
+The amount of sugar is usually closer to 1-2 tablespoons per small moka pot batch, depending on how sweet you want the coffee.

 3. Air